ganchinyao/Orbital2018-BestProject-Apollo11-WordFightMultiplayer/README.md

 ## About
 * NUS School of Computing Orbital Programme is a self-directed, independent project work for freshmen to participate during the Summer holiday from May - August each year.
 For more information about the programme, visit https://orbital.comp.nus.edu.sg/
-* Word Fight Multiplayer Game was an Orbital Project done by myself and my team mate Lim Wai Lun.
+* Team members: Gan Chin Yao, Lim Wai Lun.
 * This is a fully functional Android Real-time Multiplayer Word Game.
 Check it out at https://play.google.com/store/apps/details?id=com.ganwl.multiplayerwordgame&hl=en
 * This project won the **Best Project (Apollo 11, Advanced Level)** out of 400+ participants in the Orbital Programme 2018.